isao/scanfs/README.md

 example
 -------

-A minimal example that counts all files and directories from current working directory:
+A example showing syntax (callback and handler functions not shown):

-    var Scanfs = require('scanfs');
+    // instantiate with ignore patterns and a custom event function var Scanfs = require('scanfs'),

-    // 'done' event handler
-    function showCount(err, count) {
-        console.log(count, 'items processed.');
-    }

-    Scanfs()
+        scan = new Scanfs([/\/node_modules$/, '.git'], customEvents);

+    // attach listeners/event handlers
+    scan.on('json', handleJsonFiles)
+        .on('dir', handleDirectories)
-        .on('error', console.error)
+        .on('error', console.error);

-        .on('done', showCount)
-        .relatively('.'); // begin scan, returned paths are relative
+    // begin scan, convert emitted pathnames to absolute scan.absolutely([pathA, pathB]);

-Another longer example to 1) log the file size of all JSON files, 2) log the modification dates of every directory, and 3) ignore 'node_modules', and '.git' directories.
+A functional example including handlers.
+This 1) outputs the file size of all JSON files, 2) outputs the modification dates of every directory, and 3) ignores 'node_modules', and '.git' directories.
+Note the `new` operator is optional, and is not used here.

     var Scanfs = require('scanfs');